gaepdit/gaepd-brand/README.md

 ## Favicons

-To use the new epd icon as a shortcut icon in a website, first copy all of the assets in the `dist/epd-favicons/` folder into the webroot.
+To use the new EPD icon as a shortcut icon in a website, first copy all of the assets in the `dist/epd-favicons/` folder into the webroot.
 Then copy the following lines into the `<head>` section of your HTML pages:

 ```html
 <link rel="apple-touch-icon" sizes="180x180" href="/apple-touch-icon.png?v=69kRrvbXdL">